Norwy History, Family Crest & Coats of Arms

 The surname Norwy was first found in Oxfordshire where the name was derived from the words "north" + "wood."
 Some of the family were found in the parish of Sittingbourne in Kent where: "It is an incident worthy of notice in the ancient history of this town, that Henry V. was entertained at the Red Lion here, by John Northwood, a gentleman resident in the vicinity, at the expense of nine shillings and ninepence."

 Early History of the Norwy family

-Another 161 words (12 lines of text) covering the years 1590 and 1675 are included under the topic Early Norwy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Norwy research.
+Another 81 words (6 lines of text) covering the years 1590 and 1675 are included under the topic Early Norwy History in all our PDF Extended History products and printed products wherever possible.

 Norwy Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Norwy were recorded, including Norwood, Northwood, Norwold, Narwold and others.